 - Points to keep in mind about course registration

-- At the beginning of the semester, students must select courses for the semester and register for them by the designated date.
-(The registration period will be announced later.)
-If you attend lessons without registering, credits will not be given.
+- At the beginning of the semester, students must select courses for the semester and complete course registration by the designated date.
+No credit may be earned if a student attends courses without a course registeration.

-- For the names and outlines of courses offered through each major, please refer to the "Course Outlines for each research-institute/major."
+- For the titles and outlines of courses provided by each Department, refer to the "Course Outlines"

-- After registering and being admitted to a course, students who accomplish the required level of academic performance will earn the prescribed number of credits for each course.
+- A Studetnt who accomplishes a certain level of academic performance in registered courses earn the prescribed number of credits for each course.

-- Any questions regarding course registration should be directed in advance to the Department’s Administration Office at each Host Institute or to the Educational Affairs Section at the Hayama Headquarters.
+- Any questions on course registration should be directed to the Department Office or to the Educational Affairs Section, Hayama in advance.

 In principle, grades are based on reports and attendance points(*).